nightscout/nightscout.github.io/README.md

 # The meta project aggregator for Nightscout

-Visit http://nightscout.github.io/ for more details.
+Please visit http://nightscout.github.io/ for more details.

 This is the source code for that site.
 See project wiki's for more details.